-The Pre-Raphaelite Brotherhood were opposed to the ‘grand style’ advocated by Sir Joshua Reynolds, the founder of the Royal Academy.
-This style had been developed from the Renaissance masters of Michelangelo and Raphael.
-Reynolds’ palette was subdued and included bitumen which was highly unstable and prone to shrink and wrinkle.
-The Pre-Raphaelites favoured a return to pictorial detail and intense, bright colours of the early Renaissance masters such as Mantegna.
+The Pre-Raphaelite Brotherhood were opposed to the “grand style” advocated by Sir Joshua Reynolds, the founder of the Royal Academy.
+This style had been developed from the Renaissance masters, Michelangelo and Raphael.
+Reynolds’ palette was subdued and included bitumen, which was highly unstable and prone to shrink and wrinkle.
+The Pre-Raphaelites favoured a return to pictorial detail and the intense, bright colours of early Renaissance masters like Andrea Mantegna.
 To achieve this intensity of colour, the Pre-Raphaelites painted on opaque grounds prepared with zinc white.
-They copied Venetian masters such as Titian, laying colours on in thin glazes, barely mixing the paint, making for maximum luminosity.
+They copied Venetian masters such as Titian, laying colours on in thin glazes and barely mixing the paint, making for maximum luminosity.

 Philip Ball, Bright Earth, the Invention of Colour, Viking, London, 2001.

 The Times, Saturday May 3, 1851, page 8

 Pre-Raphaelite paintings in public collections include:

 Birmingham Museum and Art Gallery, Chamberlain Square, Birmingham